Clean County Initiative

 These benefits of the street sweeper will: Reduce credits for Chesapeake Bay and Local Watershed TMDLs and NPDES Permit credit and IAE reduction.

 A rain barrel is a system that collects and stores rainwater from your roof that would otherwise be lost to run off and diverted to storm drains and streams.
 Lawn and garden watering make up nearly 40% of total household water use during the summer.
 A rain barrel collects water and stores it for when you need it most – during periods of droughts to water plants, wash your car or add water to your swimming pool.
-Saving water not only helps protect the environment, but it saves you money.
+Saving water not only helps protect the environment, but it could save you money!

 Did you know that due to a high protein diet, pet waste is highly acidic and will burn grass?
 Through partnership with PetSmart, Washington County has placed 70 pet waste stations in seven county parks.
 Properly disposing of your pet’s waste reduces the amount of water polluting materials and bacteria in our streams and storm drains.
 Please remember to clean up after your pets while you are walking and enjoy the many outdoor activities Washington County has to offer.